CrunchyData/postgres-operator/README.md

 #### [High Availability][high-availability]

-Safe, automated failover backed by a [distributed consensus based high-availability solution][high-availability].
+Safe, automated failover backed by a [distributed consensus high availability solution][high-availability].
 Uses [Pod Anti-Affinity][k8s-anti-affinity] to help resiliency; you can configure how aggressive this can be!
 Failed primaries automatically heal, allowing for faster recovery time.